jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 date: 2017-11-03 11:00:00
 ---

 This article covers the technical paper by Sara Sabour, Nicholas Frosst and Geoffrey Hinton on [Dynamic Routing between Capsules](https://arxiv.org/pdf/1710.09829.pdf).
 The source code implementation is originated from [XifengGuo](https://github.com/XifengGuo/CapsNet-Keras) using Keras with Tensorflow.
-In this article, we will first describe the basic concept and later apply it in CapsNet to detect digits in MNist.
+In this article, we will describe the basic concept first and later apply it with CapsNet to detect digits in MNist.

-### Capsule
+### CNN challenges

 In deep learning, the activation level of a neuron is often interpreted as the likelihood of detecting a specific feature.